jaehwang/webos-ose/README.md

     IMAGE_INSTALL_append += "linux-firmware kernel-modules iw"

-You can enable wifi using [Setting app](http://webosose.org/discover/setting/setting-up-networking/). `/etc/wpa_supplicant.conf` seems to have nothing todo with wifi.
+You can enable wifi using [Setting app](http://webosose.org/discover/setting/setting-up-networking/). `/etc/wpa_supplicant.conf` seems to have nothing to do with wifi. :/

 ## Flashing the Image